 Instead of depending entirely on one type of dog food, try different types but ensure that they are of high-quality.

 The Lilac French Bulldog is a unique dog with a short, smooth, fine, and lilac coat.
-The skin is loose and wrinkled particularly on the shoulders and head, and most importantly, he/she has a soft texture.
-He/she is easy to groom because the only thing you need to do is to brush him/her and keep his/her coat healthy.
-Grooming should start when he/she is young.
+The skin is loose and wrinkled particularly on the shoulders and head, and most importantly, they have a soft texture and are easy to groom because the only thing you need to do is to brush them to keep their coats healthy.
+Grooming should start when they are young.

 Always check for any skin lesion, scabs, flaky skin, bare spots, and any signs of infections.

 Also check eyes, ears, and teeth for any bad smell or discharge.
-For either of these, you should take him/her to a vet.
-You should clean his ears regularly using a damp warm cloth and when you see that the edges of his ears are dry, apply baby oil on them.
+For either of these, you should take your Frenchie to a vet.
+You should clean their ears regularly using a damp warm cloth and when you see that the edges of the ears are dry, apply baby oil to them.

-The Lilac French Bulldog does not naturally wear his nails down, which means you should be the one to trim them to prevent painful splitting and tearing.
+The Lilac French Bulldog does not naturally wear their nails down, which means you should be the one to trim them to prevent painful splitting and tearing.

-The facial wrinkles should always be clean and dry to prevent infection and when you bathe him/her, dry him/her completely, especially on the folds.
+The facial wrinkles should always be clean and dry to prevent infection and when you bathe them dry them completely, especially on the folds.
 Bathing should be done once in a month using a dog shampoo.

-Just like human beings, Lilac French Bulldog is susceptible to illnesses.
-If you realize that he/she is not as jovial and playful as he/she is used to, it’s good to seek professional guidance from a vet.
+Just like human beings, Lilac French Bulldogs is susceptible to illnesses.
+If you realize that your Frenchie is not as jovial and playful as usual, it’s good to seek professional guidance from a vet.

-There are some common diseases associated with Lilac French Bulldogs, and even though he/she might not get all of them, it important to be aware of them.
+There are some common diseases associated with Lilac French Bulldogs, and even though they might not get all of them, it important to be aware of them, which include, among others:

 • Hip Dysplasia